what types of foods are considered pungent

 Pairing Pungent Foods with Other Ingredients

-When cooking with pungent foods, it’s essential to consider how they pair with other ingredients.
-Some combinations can enhance the overall flavor, while others might clash.
+When cooking spicy foods, it’s essential to consider how they pair with other ingredients.
+Some combinations enhance the overall flavor, while others clash.
 For instance, garlic pairs well with almost everything, from meats to vegetables, while the radishes’ sharpness can complement a salad’s freshness.

 Using Pungent Foods in Various Cuisines